MarekSchiffer/pgu/macOS_x86/01. Chapter 3 - exit/Readme.md

 All 64-Bit assembly instructions have the the appendix q for quadword.
 Yes, I know!
 Normally, the `word` size is equivalent to the size of the registers.
 However, here a `word` is 32-Bit.
 Stripping it from all it's meaning.
 Therefore `.quad` not `.word`.

 It's the same for the _r_ prefix. _r_ax means, the 64-Bit version of the a register.
-a register 8-Bit (intel 8080, 1974)
+a - a register 8-Bit (intel 8080, 1974)
 ax - a eXtended 16-Bit (Intel 8086, 1978)
 eax - EXtended 32-Bit (Intel 386, 1985)
 rax - RXtended 64-Bit (AMD Opteron / Athlon 64, 2003)
 Appologies to Matt Damon, but we ran out of letters!.
 What I meant to say was the *r* has no mnemonic meaning.
 It's just `r`.

-#Differences to the Linux 64-Bit version
+# Differences to the Linux 64-Bit version
 The syscall is macOS x86_64 specific.
 Other than that we now have `.text` instead of `.section .text`